Los Angeles County Fire Department lifeguard logo.

 As you look through the roadmap below, remember, each image below represents a step on the path.
 If you click the step beneath each image you can get more detailed information of that part of the process.

-TRAIN FOR THE EXAM
+PREPARE FOR THE EXAM

-Lifeguards recommend a minimum of six months training time prior to the exam.
-The best way to prepare for the 1,000 meter ocean swim exam is to train with a masters, school or club swim team.
-At the very least, swimming three to five days a week is advised.
+The Lifeguard Division recommends training a minimum of six months prior to the exam.
+The best way to prepare for the 1,000-meter ocean swim exam is to train with a masters, school or club swim team; swimming three to five days a week is advised.
+We recommend all candidates to practice in the ocean as ocean swimming is very different than pool swimming.
+When training in the ocean, remember to ask a lifeguard about the ocean conditions and any possible hazards.

 APPLY